 With a basic online-streaming subscription to Netflix and Hulu we have access to all the TV series, specials, movies, documentaries, and news that we need or want, all for less than $20 a month.
-Yes, you do get a few commercial interruptions with Hulu, but they are short and not nearly as miserable as regular TV and it allows us to watch our favorite show like The Office, Grey's Anatomy and The Daily Show the day after they air on regular television.
+Yes, you do get a few commercial interruptions with Hulu, but they are short and not nearly as miserable as regular TV and it allows us to watch our favorite shows the day after they air on regular television.

 We watch what we really want to watch, when we want to watch it and don't waste our time skipping through the channels watching crap just because it's on.
 It's truly liberating!
 Honestly.
 Try it for yourself and see what I mean.
 Trust me, there will come a time when you realize that you can live a happy and full life without knowing who got voted off American Idol.

 Okay, so, this mom's Roku review?
 LOVE it!
 No regrets.
 Definitely worth the investment, especially when you consider how much money you'll save by eliminating your cable bill if you choose to do so.